 Keep your home as clean as possible.
 Nothing says to bugs and rodents “welcome to your new home” like a mess.
 Most bugs are drawn into homes to look for food, so keep the kitchen and pantry clean and free of crumbs.
 Second, check for openings in your doors, windows, chimneys, vents, pipes, and so on.
 If you own an older home, pests could creep in the cracks of your windows and doors, so make sure to close them firmly and repair any damage.
 Third, don’t let water linger.
 Just like humans, pests need water, but not just for drinking.
 Water is often a breeding ground for pests, so fix your leaky faucets and dry up your bathroom floors.

 Here at Best Company, we’ve reviewed over 100 pest control companies and listed the pros and cons of each company.
 Simply filter the companies by state and look at what each company has to offer.
 Take your time and read our verified customer reviews to see what other consumers are saying about the company.

 Guest Post by Rachel Bodine Most people don’t want bugs invading their home or garden.
-But the warning labels on ...Read More
+But the warning labels on m...Read More

 If grubs are munching on the roots of the grass in your yard despite proper maintenance, you might feel like you’r...Read More

-The winter months represent something different to everyone, but for most of us, the season is both a time of reprieve ...Read More
+The winter months represent something different to everyone, but for most of us, the season is both a time of reprieve a...Read More